kemitchell/pre-manda-nda/nda.md

 _Receiving Party_ shall use _Confidential Information_ only to advance the _Deal_.

 ## No Back Channels
-Each party agrees not to directly or indirectly communicate with any executive or other employee of the other party, or any of its customers or suppliers, concerning the _Deal_, or to seek any information in connection with the _Deal_ from them, without the prior, signed, written consent of the other party.
+Each party shall not directly or indirectly communicate with any executive or other employee of the other party, or any of its customers or suppliers, concerning the _Deal_, or to seek any information in connection with the _Deal_ from them, without the prior, signed, written consent of the other party.

 ## Security Measures
 _Receiving Party_ shall take measures to secure materials embodying _Confidential Information_ at least as protective as those _Receiving Party_ employs to secure its own _Confidential Information_, but in any event no less than reasonable measures.